kubernetes/community/contributors/devel/running-locally.md

 ```

 You can use the `./cluster/kubectl.sh` script to interact with the local cluster. `./hack/local-up-cluster.sh` will
 print the commands to run to point kubectl at the local cluster.
+It will show you how to generate a valid kubeconfig file.

 ## Running a container